Southwest

 • Parking permit: None

-The hike begins at the First Water Trailhead, leading you through a picturesque desert landscape before entering a lush canyon filled with diverse flora.
-Bring your a6400 for some pictures!
+Bring your Sony a6400 for some pictures!
 As you traverse the trail, you’ll encounter a series of creek crossings and rocky ascents that require careful navigation and occasional scrambling.

-As you approach the summit, the trail becomes steeper and more rugged, offering a thrilling challenge for experienced hikers.
 Once atop Battleship Mountain, you’ll be rewarded with breathtaking views of the Superstition Mountains, Weaver’s Needle, and the surrounding wilderness.

-This trail is rocky and challenging so wear good hiking boots to stay safe.
+Pro Tip: This trail is rocky and challenging so wear good hiking boots to stay safe.

 #10 Garden Valley Loop